 Through education, training, and technical assistance, AIPR supports States to develop or strengthen policies and practices for the prevention of genocide and other mass atrocities.
 We also encourage and support the cooperation of States through regional and international networks to advance prevention.

-More than six decades after the Holocaust, genocide and other mass atrocities remain a threat to world peace and security.
+More than seven decades after the Holocaust, genocide and other mass atrocities remain a threat to world peace and security.
 Effective genocide prevention requires a multi-dimensional approach to education.
 The Auschwitz Institute’s programs are carefully designed by experts in the field of genocide prevention to provide comprehensive training for policymakers and forge networks of cooperation across the globe.
 Find out more about our programs here.

 What does Auschwitz mean to our work?

 Auschwitz.
 To walk the grounds of the concentration camp, as well as the vast spaces of the extermination camp at nearby Birkenau, is to feel the presence of an absence.
 An absence of life and voices, as the camps were the site of death for 1.1 million victims of Nazi extermination.
 An absence of a world which closed its eyes to the suffering of others and, by its inaction, gave rise to this staggering manifestation of our inhumanity.

 It is this “power of place” that led AIPR to seek its foundational partnering relationship with the Auschwitz-Birkenau State Museum in 2007.
 We recognized that holding our genocide prevention seminars at this internationally-recognized site of memory and atrocity would give urgency to the preventive work which we were trying to advance in those seminars.
 To study genocide prevention, at a place that gives direct evidence to the destructive reality of what happens when prevention fails, offers a unique and powerful immediacy to the teaching and learning experience.